 Reggio Emilia Nurseries

 Nurseries who follow the Reggio Emilia approach place a strong emphasis on the role of the environment in early learning, and its potential as a ‘third teacher’.
-We adapt the following key elements from this approach:
+We adopt the following key elements from this approach:

 - We create unique learning spaces for our children.
 Our classroom is enriched with natural plants, plenty of natural light, natural handmade resources, cosy corners and a creative workshop area.